Skip to main content

 1 mentions Positive Neutral Negative

-The monetization strategy is perceived as a cash grab, particularly with the downloadable content (DLC) being criticized for lacking value.
+The monetization strategy is perceived as a cash grab, particularly through its downloadable content (DLC), which has led to negative feedback from users.

 • “It's rather a cash grab DLC.”